 In summary, the correlations observed in our study indicate that seed size, bud production, and the magnitude of specific accessory cost components are coordinated across species.
 Understanding how plants allocate their pool of available reproductive energy to different accessory tissues and the seeds themselves is very relevant to understanding a plant’s energy allocation.
 Accessory costs constitute an enormous proportion of plant reproductive investment and plants must evolve to ensure these resources are invested to maximize their fitness.
 Shifts in accessory costs with plant size and age

 A second motivation for this study was to determine if accessory costs shifted with plant age, size or reproductive investment (RE).
 The theoretical literature suggests that for plants to increase their allocation to reproduction (versus growth) as they grow and age, plants must realize some compounding benefit (Myers & Doyle 1983; Sibly et al. 1985; Kozlowski 1992).
+Increasing mortality with age and concurrent decreases in future reproductive value, is one mechanism that can increase RA in older plants.
 Decreasing accessory costs, and hence more efficient seed production, with increasing reproductive allocation is another obvious compounding benefit.
 If, for instance, accessory costs declined with RE, plants should be selected to have fewer, larger reproductive episodes (Kelly 1994; Kelly & Sork 2002) or delay reproduction until they are larger and can invest more energy in reproduction (Wenk & Falster 2015).
 However, although all of these species increased their relative allocation to reproduction (versus growth) with age and size (Wenk & Falster, unpublished data), not a single one of the 14 species showed a significant decrease in accessory costs with plant size or RE (while Epacris microphylla showed an increase) and only one species showed a significant decrease with age (versus two species that increased accessory costs with age) (Table 6).

 The consistent lack of shift in per seed accessory costs (or seedset, data not shown) with RE (or bud count, data not shown) is notable.
-There is a large literature on expected and observed trends in pollination and seedset with the size of the floral display, with quite disparate patterns, but we had not anticipated a lack of a flat relationship for 13 of 14 species.
+There is a large literature on expected and observed trends in pollination and seedset with the size of the floral display, with quite disparate patterns, but we had not anticipated a flat relationship for 13 of 14 species.
 In some studies, larger inflorescences or simply more flowers on a plant increased seedset by disproportionately attracting pollinators (Ruane et al. 2014).
 However, larger floral displays may alternatively lead to the greater deposition of self-pollen, decreasing seedset in self-incompatible species (Ruane et al. 2014).
 Herbivory can also disproportionately reduce seedset of individuals in specific age, size, or investment classes.
 In one study, increased reproductive investment reduced seedset, because higher bud counts increased the activity of a specialist insect herbivore (Miller, Tyre & Louda 2006; Miller, Tenhumberg & Louda 2008).
 Overall, experimental results variously indicate positive, negative, and flat relationships between flower numbers and seedset (de Jong et al. 1992; Goulson et al. 1998; Ashman et al. 2004; Knight et al. 2005; Ruane et al. 2014 and references therein), with pollen-limitation presented as the factor most likely limiting seedset (but see Knight et al. 2006; Rosenheim et al. 2014).